Posted on April 25, 2017 - 2 Comments

 All forms of massage (including just a foot massage) and bodywork modalities, including acupuncture and shiatsu (acupuncture without needles), will be very supportive of circulation in the body.

-Diet and Nutrition Diet can make a big difference in the prevention and reversal of varicose veins because it can influence circulation so much.
+Diet can make a big difference in the prevention and reversal of varicose veins because it can influence circulation so much.
 As well, a diet high in flavonoids can strengthen the veins throughout the body.

 Let’s start with fiber.
 It has been observed that varicose veins and hemorrhoids are not common in parts of the world where high fiber diets are the norm.
 Since straining during bowel movements increases pressure on the veins around the anus, and since these veins also run through the legs, constipation not only leads to hemorrhoids but also inhibits the return of the blood from the legs to the heart, increasing the potential of varicose veins as well.